 - 7. Cat Bar, the vegan burger bar

-In a list of the best, the pioneers cannot be missing.
-Biocenter is one of them, a decades-old veggie joint deep in the Raval, for the city’s vegetarians avant la lettre.
-Before covid, it offered a free buffet of salads for starters and stews for main courses that made you tremble.
-And although the buffet has now disappeared, its offer is still outrageous, with a menu at a ridiculous price and a menu that is still vegetarian, vegan and ovo vegetarian.
+A list of the best cannot be without the pioneers.
+Biocenter is one of them, a place that has been offering vegetarian food for decades in the depths of Raval, for the avant la lettre vegetarians of the city.
+Before covid it offered a free buffet of salads for starters and stews for mains that made you shudder.
+And although now the buffet has disappeared, its offer is still outrageous, with a menu at a ridiculous price and a menu that is still vegetarian, vegan and ovo vegetarian.

-The Verde hamburgers, dishes with names like “la cabra siempre tira al monte” or “me tienes frita” -which are leek and brie croquettes- and also desserts: the chocolate almond sponge cake and the carrot cake are worth a stop on the way.
+The green hamburgers, dishes with names like “la cabra siempre tira al monte” or “me tienes frita” -which are leek and brie croquettes- and also their desserts stand out: the chocolate almond sponge cake and the carrot cake are worth a stop on the way.

 📍 C/ Pintor Fortuny, 25